NTUT-NPC/disco/README.md

 ## Usage

-1. Get your Discord token by following [this guide](https://gist.github.com/MarvNC/e601f3603df22f36ebd3102c501116c6)
+Get your Discord token by following [this guide](https://gist.github.com/MarvNC/e601f3603df22f36ebd3102c501116c6)

+### Running with Docker

-2. Write a Docker Compose file like this:
+1. Write a Docker Compose file like this:

     ```yaml
     services: